 - Pool time, ice cream and a stop at the best candy shop ever for the kids

 - Authentic Western rodeo in Cody, Wyoming

 Rise and shine!
 After breakfast prepared by your guides, we'll drive to the nearby town of Absarokee for a fun and splashy family-friendly raft trip down the Stillwater River.
 We'll practice our paddling, listening to our raft guides for instructions on what to do and when to do it.
 On a hot summer day, stopping at our favorite swimming hole will seem like a good idea, won't it?
 Once back on dry land, we'll enjoy a picnic along the river before returning to Red Lodge.
 In the afternoon, we'll visit the Yellowstone Wildlife Sanctuary to see incredible wildlife like wolves, bears, bison, big cats and raptors up close.
 The sanctuary provides a lifelong home to non-releasable native Montana wildlife while sharing a message of conservation and education.
-For those who want to play, we can enjoy a leisurely game of disc golf afterwards.
+For those who want to play, we can enjoy a leisurely game of disc golf or do a scavenger hunt in town afterwards.
 Should we tell your kids about the world's greatest candy store, which happens to be on main street in Red Lodge?
 That is up to you!
-Let our guides entertain your kids at the pool while you explore the town - we recommend having a Red Lodge Ale, brewed right here in town.
-Tonight's dinner will be at Montana Vacation Company's headquarters, otherwise known as the home of Kris Keys, our Operations manager.
-Afterwards, we can make s'mores around the fire.
+This evening for dinner, let our guides entertain your kids at the pool with a pizza party while you eat at our favorite local tapas restaurant.